Code-Institute-Submissions/rock-paper-scissors-22/README.md

  ### Validator Testing

  - HTML
-    - No errors were returned when passing through [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fanluke.github.io%2Fcandle-realm%2F).
+    - No errors were returned when passing through [W3C validator](https://validator.w3.org/nu/#textarea).

 - CSS
-    - No errors were found when passing through the official [WRC(JigSaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fanluke.github.io%2Fcandle-realm%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
+    - No errors were found when passing through the official [WRC(JigSaw) validator](https://jigsaw.w3.org/css-validator/validator).

 - Validator Testing
     - I confirmed that the color palette and font is easy to read and accessible by running it through **Lighthouse** in devtools.

         ![Validator Test](https://github.com/anluke/candle-realm/blob/main/assets/readme-images/desktop-lighthouse.png?raw=true)

+- JavaScript
+    - No errors were found when passing the content of **script.js** file to JS Hint website:

 ### Unfixed Bugs

-No reports of bugs.
+No reports of bugs as of now.

 <br />

+### Unfixed Bugs

 ## Deployment